migtools/crane-runner/examples/003_gitops-integration/README.md

 # Convert Guestbook Application from "source" cluster to Kustomize Manifests

-Create Tekton PipelineRun that runs the `crane-export`, `crane-transform`, and `crane-apply` ClusterTasks before `kustomize-namespace` to make the manifests consumable via Kustomize.
+Create Tekton PipelineRun that goes through the crane workflow `export`, `transform`, and `apply` before creating a Kustomize base from the resulting resources.

 Notice in the [PipelineRun](./pipelinerun.yaml), that the `shared-data` workspace is referencing the `guestbook-gitops-example` PVC created earlier.